HidoraSwiss/manifest-graylog/README.md

-If you want to collect the log of one of your environment, use the [manifest-agent.jps](manifest-agent.jps), then, specify the private IP of your Graylog Server (ex: 10.102.0.10) and the listenning port (ex: 2512)
+If you want to collect logs of one of your environment, use the [manifest-agent.jps](manifest-agent.jps), then, specify the private IP of your Graylog Server (ex: 10.102.0.10) and the listenning port (ex: 2512)